-This rapid evidence assessment was undertaken to identify the enabling and inhibiting factors that can contribute to the success or otherwise of large research-led partnerships.
+This rapid evidence assessment was undertaken to identify the enabling and inhibiting factors that can contribute to the success or otherwise of large research-led partnerships and directly inform the design and implementation of the Solutions Hub, a critical knowledge translation element of GenV.
 The results of the assessment will inform the design and implementation of GenV partnerships, aiming to optimise their functioning and likely impact.